commit-live-students/clustering_project/q01_k_means/README.md

 # K-Means clustering

 * We have learn how Clustering/Kmeans works.
 We are giving you digits image dataset from sklearn.
 * You need to apply Kmeans algorithm and cluster the same digits.
-Then plot the images in the X_train against thier clusters.
+Then plot the images in the X_train against their clusters.

 ## Write a Function `k_means` that: